nicenemo/nicenemo.github.io/content/post/2020-06-07-thoughts_on_kubernetes_on_smartos.md

 <!--more-->

-At home, I run SmartOS on a PC, that I use as a little NAS and some server tasks.
+At home, I run SmartOS on a PC, that I use as a little NAS and for some server tasks.
 It is low energy but has some power to run some virtualization tasks.
 Specifications:

 * Intel I7 T series 35 Watt TDP, Passively cooled